luckymrwang/ingress-nginx/docs/deploy/baremetal.md

 !!! warning
     This setting effectively **drops packets** sent to Kubernetes nodes which are not running any instance of the NGINX Ingress controller.
-Consider [assigning NGINX Pods to specific nodes][pod-assign] in order to control on what nodes the Ingress-Nginx Controller should be scheduled or not scheduled.
+Consider [assigning NGINX Pods to specific nodes][pod-assign] in order to control on what nodes the NGINX Ingress controller should be scheduled or not scheduled.

 !!! example
     In a Kubernetes cluster composed of 3 nodes (the external IP is added as an example, in most bare-metal environments